oracle-livelabs/apex/apex-professional-hol20/remote-deployment.md

 ## Summary

-You now know how to deploy your Application from Development to Target.
+You now know how to deploy your application from Development to Target.

 ## Acknowledgements